NagariaHussain/frappe_dynamic_og/README.md

 The Template HTML field takes a `jinja` template.
 The document is available in the content as `doc`, so, in the above template `{{ doc.status }}` will be replaced by the status of the `ToDo` document.
 We are also using the `color` field of `ToDo` as background color of the generated image.

+> Please not that when a `div` has more than 1 child, you have to explicitly specify `display:flex;` on it.
+Please check [satori's documentation](https://github.com/vercel/satori) to learn what HTML element and style properties are supported.

 **The Result:**

 https://user-images.githubusercontent.com/34810212/206919225-66016d1a-562c-4fa4-b778-315803ee70ff.mp4